startable/pdtable/README.md

 ## Data and metadata: storage and access

-Table blocks are stored as `PandasTable` objects, which inherit from `pandas.DataFrame` but include additional, hidden metadata.
+Table blocks are stored as `TableDataFrame` objects, which inherit from `pandas.DataFrame` but include additional, hidden metadata.
 This hidden metadata contains all the information from Table blocks that does not fit in a classic Pandas dataframe object: table destinations, column units, table origin, etc.

-Data in `PandasTable` objects can be accessed and manipulated using the Pandas API as it the object were a vanilla Pandas dataframe, with all the convenience that this entails.
+Data in `TableDataFrame` objects can be accessed and manipulated using the Pandas API as it the object were a vanilla Pandas dataframe, with all the convenience that this entails.

-The StarTable-specific metadata hidden in a `PandasTable`'s metadata *can* in principle be accessed directly; however a much more ergonomic interface is offered via a `Table` facade object, which is a thin wrapper around `PandasTable`.  `Table` also supports some limited data manipulation, though with the advantage of more easily supporting StarTable-specific metadata; for example, easily specifying column units when adding new columns.
+The StarTable-specific metadata hidden in a `TableDataFrame`'s metadata *can* in principle be accessed directly; however a much more ergonomic interface is offered via a `Table` facade object, which is a thin wrapper around `TableDataFrame`.  `Table` also supports some limited data manipulation, though with the advantage of more easily supporting StarTable-specific metadata; for example, easily specifying column units when adding new columns.

 ## I/O